Many medicinal herbs can play a significant role in combating fatigue, both mental or physical.

-Also, rhodiola increases use of oxygen, improves cognitive functioning, and protects the heart.
+Also, rhodiola (Rhodiola rosea) increases the use of oxygen, improves cognitive functioning, and protects the heart.

-Holy basil also called tulsi is known in India as an elixir of anti-aging.
+Holy basil (Ocimum tenuiflorum) also called tulsi is known in India as an elixir of anti-aging.
 It is regarded to have numerous health benefits such as regulating hormone levels, blood sugar, and blood pressure.

 Being an adaptogenic powerhouse, holy basil is an herb thought to be able to ease stress by calming the nervous system.